strudel0209/FoundryUpdatesSept2026/README.md

 3. Deploy the two hosted services following the agent guide before opening notebook 2's hosted-agent sections.
 4. In notebook 2, connect and invoke the hosted assistant.
 Run the briefing start cell, then promptly run steering while the first turn is active, followed by the polling cell.
 Skip steering to finish the original sourcing brief.
 5. Inspect the completed deliverable and telemetry.
 Run the optional gateway section only after configuring API Management.
+6. For notebook 3, provision the private infrastructure locally, then switch to the devbox VM for the connectivity gate, agent deployment, and Teams publishing.

 Avoid blindly using **Run All**: steering is timing-sensitive, some cells modify Azure resources, and notebook 1 ends with a destructive cleanup cell.
 Repeated setup can also change which agent version subsequent name-only references select.